 And, says Michael Bungay Stanier, author of The Coaching Habit, “If you do it in a way that fulfills you, you’ll be happier.”

 That sounds like a much better deal, doesn’t it?
-Focusing on the following skills will get you to that place.
+And focusing on the following skills will get you to that place.

 Good relationships don’t just happen.
 They require tending so small problems don’t turn into big ones.
 Doing this doesn’t take more than occasionally asking some basic questions.
 How’s it going?
 Anything you need?
 Anything I could do better?